Bad-ptr/persp-mode.el/README.md

 Other arguments is a key - value pairs:

-`:buffer-name` -- regexp to match agains a name of a buffer.
+`:buffer-name` -- regexp to match against a name of a buffer.
 `:file-name` -- regexp to match against a filename of the buffer.
 `:mode` -- symbol to compare with the major-mode of the buffer.
 `:mode-name` -- regexp to compare against mode-name of the buffer.